Scale AI hits $3.5B valuation as it turns the AI boom into a venture bonanza – TechCrunch

 “One thing that we saw, especially in the course of the past year, was that AI is going to be used for so many different things,” Wang said.
 “It’s like we’re just sort of really at the beginning of this and we want to be prepared for that as it happens.”

 Part of that preparation means evolving beyond being just a data labeler.
-Earlier this year, the company quietly launched Nucleus, an AI development platform that Wang describes as the “Google Photos for machine learning datasets.”
-Nucleus provides customers a way to organize, curate and manage massive datasets, giving companies a means to test their models and measure performance among other tasks.
+Earlier this year, the company quietly launched Nucleus, an AI development platform that Wang describes as the “Google Photos for machine learning data sets.”
+Nucleus provides customers a way to organize, curate and manage massive data sets, giving companies a means to test their models and measure performance among other tasks.

 “Nucleus is the first product of our future, I would say,” Wang said.
-“We definitely we see that the next biggest bottleneck for a lot of our customers is, ‘how are they going to have the suite of tools and suite of infrastructure that exists today for building out software?
+“We definitely see that the next biggest bottleneck for a lot of our customers is, ‘how are they going to have the suite of tools and suite of infrastructure that exists today for building out software?’
 None of that exists for machine learning.”

 The plan is to continue to build out Nucleus into a fully integrated platform that helps more companies be able to do AI, Wang said.